gdi3d/beautiful-jekyll/_posts/2021-05-09-using-microservices-experience.md

 share-img: /img/share-microservices-experience.jpg
 ---

 > TL;DR It's a good idea to use microservices for a team of three or four people that only handles one or two microservices.
-Otherwise stay away!
+Otherwise, stay away!

+# Falling in love with Microservices 🥰

 I started using the microservice architecture in 2015 when I had to refactory a medium-size Django app into pieces.
-Since then I have used microservices for both work and personal projects.
+Since then I have been using microservices for both work and personal projects non-stop.

 At first glance microservices are great, it looks like you get a lot of benefits and it makes you think harder about every component of your application.